csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

   * 16MB of the 24MB transferred is image data.
 * The PDP’s HTML payload is gargantuan.
   * Almost 4MB decompressed—almost all of it is Nuxt state (`window.__NUXT__`).
-* We have an eyewatering 5MB of uncompressed JS.
+* We have an eyewatering 5MB of JS.
   * 12MB of the total 37MB uncompressed page bytes are JavaScript.
   * That’s not a typo.

 #### Takeaways

-Before we focus on the bad, Ridley’s new Noah 3.0 won its first ever race—at the Tour de France, no less.
+Before we focus on the bad, Ridley’s new Noah 3.0 won its first ever race.
+And at the Tour de France, no less.
 It also marked the first ever Tour stage win for Uno-X Mobility, the team that ride Ridley’s bikes.
-That’s more of a win than any Core Web Vitals—congratulations.
+That’s more of a win than any Core Web Vitals, so congratulations are in order.
+Let’s take a moment.

 But onto the job at hand.
 Ridley is struggling a lot with all three metrics.
 LCP is hampered by already-high first-byte times, leaving only a 500ms budget to get